History of the Perthshire Patons

 According to his son William, William senior may have rejoined the British Army during the Second World War, as a member of the Royal Ulster Rifles, and it is believed that he may have been at Dunkirk, although this still needs to be confirmed.

-In 1944 the family moved again to 25 Roe Street in Belfast, where William continued to live until his death in 1980.
-Whilst living here, he continued to work in his job as a painter.
+In 1944 the family moved again to 32 Roe Street in Belfast, where William continued to live until his death in 1980.
+Whilst living here, he continued to work as a painter, his occupation as noted in the relevant Belfast street directories.

-William died in 1980, and was buried in the old cemetery of Carnmoney Church of the Holy Evangelists (Church of Ireland), Newtonabbey, Co.
+William eventually passed away in 1980, and was buried in the old cemetery of Carnmoney Church of the Holy Evangelists (Church of Ireland), Newtonabbey, Co.
 Antrim.
 His wife Annie died the following year and was buried alongside him.
 Their graves do not carry a headstone, and in 1997, they were joined by their daughter Beatrice.

 The Belfast Telegraph recorded the following tributes from friends and family: